SSWConsulting/SSW.Rules.Content/rules/follow-up-emails-effectively/rule.md

 5. On the due date you will receive a Reminder popup from Outlook
 6. If you chose to add a custom reminder you will also receive a Reminder popup from Outlook

+## Phone - Reminders
+Phone reminders you make via Siri or Google Assistant are awesome when you have things that should be actioned immediately after receiving the reminder.

+For example, if Jane knows she wants to film a video at 8am tomorrow then she might ask Siri to remind her at 7:55am.
+Then when she gets the reminder she knows to film the video right then.

+## Calendar - Meetings
+If more than one person needs to be coordinated, then meetings are the best way to go about it.

+Meetings draw everyone's attention and block out their calendar.

+If someone doesn't show up to the meeting, just call them in.
+If you still don't get a response and they are critical to the meeting then re-schedule it for later to make sure there is a new action point.

+Also make sure to send an email with an action point at the end of the meeting, you never want to end a meeting without action points.
+You can even use followupthen to make sure you follow up on it!

+## Sprints - Creating a PBI or task
+If working in an agile team it is important for everyone to have visibility of tasks.
+So, if you know something needs to be actioned, then you should always create a PBI.

+Sprints also naturally act as a follow up since the tasks will be discussed in the daily scrums and Sprint meetings.